Heidelberg: Nazism and the World War II-period

-During the Kristallnacht on November 9, 1938, Nazis burned down synagogues at two locations in the city.
+During the Kristallnacht on 9 November 1938, Nazis burned down synagogues at two locations in the city.
 The next day, they started the systematic deportation of Jews, sending 150 to Dachau concentration camp.
-On October 22, 1940, during the "Wagner Buerckel event", the Nazis deported 6000 local Jews, including 281 from Heidelberg, to Camp Gurs concentration camp in France.
+On 22 October 1940, during the "Wagner Buerckel event", the Nazis deported 6000 local Jews, including 281 from Heidelberg, to Camp Gurs concentration camp in France.
 Within a few months, as many as 1000 of them (201 from Heidelberg) died of hunger and disease.
 Among the deportees from Heidelberg, the poet Alfred Mombert (1872–1942) left the concentration camp in April 1941 thanks to the Swiss poet Hans Reinhart but died shortly thereafter due to illness he contracted while held prisoner.
 From 1942, the deportees who had survived internment in Gurs were deported to Eastern Europe, where most of them were murdered.

+The U.S. 44th Infantry Division took part in combat in Western Europe throughout 1944 and early 1945, and the division's artillery commander, Brigadier General William A. Beiderlinden, became the subject of international headlines in March 1945, when he helped save Heidelberg from bombing by persuading Nazi troops to withdraw.
+When his command was ordered to shell the city, Beiderlinden took the initiative to contact the burgomaster and attempt to persuade Nazi soldiers to abandon their positions.
+Though burgomasters were forbidden from conducting such talks, Heidelberg's burgomaster ignored warnings from the local Nazi gauleiter and discussed the matter with Beiderlinden.
+The negotiations focused on the importance of sparing Heidelberg University and other historic and culturally significant sites.
+Beiderlinden and the burgomaster agreed to terms, and the Nazis spared the city by evacuating.

-On March 29, 1945, German troops left the city after destroying three arches of the old bridge, Heidelberg's treasured river crossing.
+On 29 March 1945, German troops left the city after destroying three arches of the old bridge, Heidelberg's treasured river crossing.
 They also destroyed the more modern bridge downstream.
-The U.S. Army (63rd Infantry, 7th Army) entered the town on March 30, 1945.
+The U.S. Army (63rd Infantry, 7th Army) entered the town on 30 March 1945.
 The civilian population surrendered without resistance.

 Heidelberg, unlike most German cities and towns, was spared from Allied bombing raids during the war.
 A popular belief is that Heidelberg escaped bombing because the U.S. Army wanted to use the city as a garrison after the war, but, as Heidelberg was neither an industrial center nor a transport hub, it did not present a tactical or strategic target.
 Other notable university towns, such as Tübingen and Göttingen, were spared bombing as well.
 Allied air raids focused extensively on the nearby industrial cities of Mannheim and Ludwigshafen.

 The U.S. Army may have chosen Heidelberg as a garrison base because of its excellent infrastructure, including the Heidelberg–Mannheim Autobahn (motorway), which connected to the Mannheim–Darmstadt–Frankfurt Autobahn, and the U.S. Army installations in Mannheim and Frankfurt.
 The intact rail infrastructure was more important in the late 1940s and early 1950s when most heavy loads were still carried by train, not by truck.
 Heidelberg had the untouched Wehrmacht barracks, the "Grossdeutschland Kaserne" which the US Army occupied soon after, renaming it the Campbell Barracks.